Axect/Peroxide/paper/paper.md

 # Summary

-Peroxide is a numerical computing library for the Rust programming language that integrates eight domains within a single crate: linear algebra, ordinary differential equation (ODE) solving, adaptive quadrature, spline interpolation with exact polynomial calculus, root-finding, forward-mode automatic differentiation (AD), statistics, and multi-format DataFrame I/O.
+Peroxide is a Rust numerical computing library that integrates eight domains in one crate: linear algebra, ordinary differential equation (ODE) solving, adaptive quadrature, spline interpolation with exact polynomial calculus, root-finding, forward-mode automatic differentiation (AD), statistics, and multi-format DataFrame I/O.
 We designed Peroxide for applied scientists, engineers, and students who need a cohesive numerical environment in Rust without assembling a multi-crate dependency graph.
-A dual-module API provides progressive disclosure: the `prelude` module offers sensible defaults, while the `fuga` module exposes explicit algorithm selection, addressing Rust's lack of default function arguments.
+A dual-module API offers `prelude` defaults and a `fuga` module for explicit algorithm selection, addressing Rust's lack of default function arguments.
 Peroxide is released under the MIT/Apache-2.0 dual license and archived on Zenodo [@peroxide].

 # Statement of need